Most of the links on this post are informational, but a few are affiliate links to help maintain this website.

 I am so grateful for the people who are willing to take the time to write about their Lyme journey.
 This edition features author, Janice Fairbairn.
 Her story in a roller coaster that will ring true for many Lyme patients.
 As we all use different modalities to heal, Janice shares about how her relationship with God, her family, and some amazing health professionals, helped her through her illness.
 This inspires her to write and share her stories with others.
 Janice authors the website Just Living After Lyme and Chronic Illness with a strong message of encouragement and hope.
-She is also the author of five books about Lyme disease: Surviving Lyme, Support in Lyme for Families and Advocates, My God, My Lyme, Finding Hope in the Panic Cloud, and Hope Matters, which can be found through these links on Amazon:
+She is also the author of five books about Lyme disease: Surviving Lyme, Support in Lyme for Families and Advocates, My God, My Lyme, Finding Hope in the Panic Cloud, and Hope Matters.

 What is your Lyme story?
 How do you think you contracted Lyme and how long did it take you to get a diagnosis?

 Both my kids had severe digestion and behavior issues the minute they were born and soon more seemingly unrelated health problems emerged.
 My life was a constant duct-taped stress ball trying to help them and maintain any normal parenting routine.
 My health had been fading for years, I had a miscarriage, two sick kids in my mid-thirties and I chalked it all up to that.
 Finally, I realized late one night as I couldn't sleep because the chest pain was so severe, that I had to do something about it.
 Dreams of lung cancer (I was an ex-smoker) or heart attack raced through my mind.
 I also had surgery on my esophagus in college to remove tissue webbing and it was very close to that area of my sternum.